dieg0espx/server-AI_TakeOff/RAILWAY_CHECKLIST.md

 **Solution:**
 - Verify CONVERTIO_API_KEY is set correctly
 - Check Convertio account has available quota

+### Issue: Text is not being rewritten by OpenAI
+**Solution:**
+- Verify OPENAI_API_KEY is set correctly in Railway environment variables
+- Check OpenAI account has available credits
+- View logs to see if OpenAI API call is succeeding

 ### Issue: 502 Bad Gateway
 **Solution:**